kovasap/market_trading_game/design.md

  - Salt goes on Desert

 Then take any "On Forage" actions on your existing improvements.

+ALTERNATIVE: Could also forage every turn and build as many improvements as you have resources for to speed up the game.

 ### 4. Trade and/or improve again